Nursery / Meithrin

 - Learning all about autumn

-We have been exploring the outdoor classroom and making new friends
+We have been exploring our new classroom and making new friends

 Task: Use mirrors to look at your face and Talk about similarities and differences in each other.